Bjorn-Slettemark/AssetBookmarkerUnity3D/README.md

 ## Installation

-To install the Asset Bookmarks Editor, simply copy the provided C# script into your project's `Editor` folder.
+To install the Asset Bookmarker, simply copy the provided C# script into your project's `Editor` folder.
 If the folder does not exist, create it at the root of your `Assets` directory.

 ## Usage